arkCyber/AuroraExt/docs/extensions-causing-issue-other-websites.md

 ![image](https://pub-35424b4473484be483c0afa08c69e7da.r2.dev/Screenshot%202025-02-17%20185214.png)

-This will disable the feature and prevent Page Assist from rewriting the Origin header.
+This will disable the feature and prevent Aurora from rewriting the Origin header.

 However, your Ollama may start throwing 403 errors.
 To fix that, you need to add the following line to your Ollama config file.